 The AC has accordingly recommended to the Board that the auditor, PricewaterhouseCoopers LLP, be nominated for re-appointment as auditor at the forthcoming Annual General Meeting of the Company.

-In line with the Code of Corporate Governance 2005, AC had a private discussion session with the external auditor and the internal auditor without the presence of the Management.
+In line with the Code of Corporate Governance 2005, a private session between the AC with the external auditor and the internal auditor was held to discuss any issues without the presence of the Management.

 Principle 12: Internal Controls